tcw0/dps-password-validator/README.md

 # dps-password-validator

 This repository contains the implementation of a password validator, a technical challenge for the DPS Software Engineer track.
-The validator solely runs in the frontend.

 ## Project Structure